vish198910/Timeliner/README.md

     Our flagged moments, achievements or awards and even failures if we wish a To-Do list
     An up to date working resume of an entirely different kind.
+ The applications such an app can have in the future once it's fully functional are uncountable.

 ## Tech-Stack